Ghiftee/Microverse-Js-capstone/README.md

 # Microverse-Js-capstone
 > This capstone project is designed to allow you to view movie lists and interact by liking or commenting.

 It is built as a part of Microverse Web Developer Course.
 This is the capstone project of the second module within the scope of the course.

-This project was created by teamwork.
+In this project, we created a webapp using a TVmaze API that gives data about TV series and Movies.
+The TVmaze API allowed us to get a list of items with a unique ID and to also get detailed information about the item.
+In addition to the TVmaze API, we used an Involvement API created by Microverse to record interactions on the app such as likes and comments.
+Using the wireframe provided, we built a header, footer, homepage and comments popup page.

+* @Ghiftee worked as Student A on this project and implemented everything that has to do with the movies display on the homepage and the like button.
+* @tacettinkustu worked as Student B and created everything that involves the comment button and comment page popup.

+Each branch on this project was created from the dev branch and they represent a card on the Kanban board.
+After working on each card/branch(excluding the set-up branch which we worked on together), we reviewed each other's codes and did not begin work on the next card/branch until our pull request was approved.

 ![homepage](https://user-images.githubusercontent.com/51737508/128314056-979f54ff-1fc4-4418-9e4b-c6434b2cc1be.PNG)